langzizhixin/wav2lip-576x576/README.md

 We will gradually release the code, first release the data processing code, then release the inference code, and when the time is ripe, we will release the training code.

 # acknowledge
-The code is mainly borrowed from wav2lip, wav2lip-288, wav2lip-384, ER NeRF, etc.
+The code is mainly borrowed from wav2lip, wav2lip-288, wav2lip-384, ER-NeRF, etc.
 Thank you for their wonderful work.

 # author